ericleversen/lonestar/README.md

-here’s the readme for lonestar demo
+here’s the readme for lonestar demo.
+Edited in github page.http://lonestarphp.com